 Remember, Dachshund and Chihuahua mix dog breeds are more suited for senior citizens and don’t work well with small children.
 Rather they also prefer to stay in small households with older children.

 Chiweenie dogs have basic nutritional requirements like all dogs.
 They need protein to maintain healthy body weight.
 However, his needs for fat are higher than other breeds due to high-quality energy and fast metabolism.

 Protein and fat should come from animal sources like meat, poultry, and fish.
 But plant proteins and fats can also be used as supplemental sources.

 Keep in mind, overfeeding your Chiweenies can increase the risk of obesity and excessive weight gain.
-Therefore, it is best to stick to a proper feeding schedule.
+Therefore, it is best to stick to a proper feeding schedule and if your Chiweenie is overweight then feed him low protein dog food.
 Also, ensure that treats should not be more than 10% of their daily calorie intake.

 Here, we have divided this dog breed into three different age groups according to their nutritional requirements.

 With the right ratios of protein, fats, and carbohydrates in the diet, this breed can also benefit from specific nutritional supplements.
 Prebiotics supports healthy gut flora, and probiotics maintain regular digestion.
 Similarly, Chelated minerals along with fresh vegetables and fruits increase their bioavailability.

 The Chiweenies usually share the same health conditions that the Dachshund and Chihuahua have.
 Most of them are healthy, but some are prone to a few health diseases.
 Therefore, it is important to maintain good care and regular veterinary checkups.